School Improvement Plan

-Marlborough’s School Improvement Plan (SIP) runs from September 20135– July 2017.
-It is a three year plan that aims to move the school forward in all aspects of school life for children, parents. staff and governors.
+Marlborough’s School Improvement Plan (SIP) runs from September – July.
+It is a yearly plan that aims to move the school forward in all aspects of school life for children, parents. staff and governors.

 What is the School Improvement Plan?

-The School Improvement Plan (SIP) contains the targets the school has set for the next three academic years.
+The School Improvement Plan (SIP) contains the targets the school has set for the next academic year.
 The targets are set following an analysis of:

 - The previous years’ performance